Sewing collars & leashes with an LK-1900BN bartacking machine

 Materials

-You'll need Juki #2 oil (thicker than #1 oil used with the DU-1181N which I sew leash sleeves with).
+You'll need Juki #2 oil (thicker than the #1 oil used with the DU-1181N, which I sew leash sleeves with).

 You'll need spare bobbins (#138-12102.
 I believe they're "Style A, class 15."
 I don't know for sure.
 The large-capacity bobbin is #B180-621-0D00.).
 If you sew both Tex 70 & 90 thread, then you need another bobbin case (#B1828-980-0BB.
 Or, the large-capacity B1828-210-DAA case for the large-capacity hook.).
 You'll adjust the bobbin tension differently for each size thread.
 It's better to have dedicated cases so you don't have to adjust back/forth.
 You can find these (often generic clones, cheaper) on eBay & Amazon.
 However, there is a bobbin-case I would avoid.